OddBloke/sphinx-git/docs/using.rst

 -------------------------------

-The ``git_changelog_by_date`` directive produces a list of commits in the repository inwhich the documentation build is happening, grouped and ordered by date.
+The ``git_changelog_by_date`` directive produces a list of commits in the repository in which the documentation build is happening, grouped and ordered by date.
 This is especially useful when using features like `rebase`

 ``git_changelog_by_date`` has the same behaviour and options as